Week #41: Stock your refrigerator with healthy staples

 Repackage your healthy foods in easy-to-view containers.
 Washed fruits and vegetables are easy to spot and look appealing in clear glass containers.

-Keep things in place and group them with baskets.
-The best thing about them is how easy they slide out.
 Look for solutions that maximize shelf space; for example, dispensers or shelves that can be attached to existing shelves to maximize the amount of vertical space.

 Knowing how to clean a fridge is an essential habit that acts as a catalyst for most of our 52 clean eating routines.